Poe Paddy State Park

 Free Camping for Campground Hosts: 1 host positions

-Organized Group Tenting: Qualified adult and youth groups can rent one group tenting area, which is open from the second Friday in April to mid-December, weather permitting.
-The group tenting area holds up to 20 people and has picnic tables, water and vault toilets.
-Advance reservations are recommended and can only be made by calling 888-PA-PARKS (888-727-2757).
+Organized Group Tenting: Qualified adult and youth groups can rent the group tenting area, which is open from the second Friday in April to mid-December.
+The area holds up to 20 people and has picnic tables, water and vault toilets.
+Advance reservations are recommended.

 Explore organized group tenting for more information.